Payment Guides

 What Happens When a Payment Processor Terminates a Peptide Account?

 When a payment processor terminates a peptide account, the merchant loses the ability to accept card payments immediately, often with little or no advance notice.
 Shopify’s Acceptable Use Policy prohibits the sale of certain pharmaceuticals, including peptides and research chemicals, which frequently leads to account terminations for merchants relying on the platform’s native processor.
-Termination also places the business on the MATCH list (Member Alert to Control High-Risk Merchants), making future processor approval significantly harder.
-Rebuilding typically requires:

 • Securing a dedicated high-risk merchant account